swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

 ### Adding version as a parameter to `init()`

-Instead of `UUID.timeOrdered()`, we considered `UUID(version: .timeOrdered)`.
+Instead of `UUID.timeOrdered()`, we considered `UUID(version: 7)`.
 However, different versions require different parameters — version 5 needs a name and namespace, version 8 needs custom data — so a single initializer would either need to accept many optional parameters or use an associated-value enum.
 Static factory methods are clearer and allow each version to have its own natural parameter list.

-### Using an `enum` for `Version`

-We considered making `Version` an `enum` with a `UInt8` raw value.
-However, a `struct` with `RawRepresentable` conformance allows new versions to be added in the future without breaking source or binary compatibility.
-Since the UUID version field is only 4 bits, the full space of 16 values is defined by the RFC, but using a struct is more consistent with Foundation's conventions for open sets of values (e.g., `NSNotificationName`, `RunLoop.Mode`) and avoids the need for an `unknown` case or optional return from the `version` property.

 ### Supporting all UUID versions immediately

 We considered adding factory methods for all versions (1, 3, 5, 6, 7, 8), but the immediate need is version 7.
 Version 1 (time-based with MAC address) has privacy implications.
 Versions 3 and 5 require different parameters.
 Version 6 is a reordering of version 1 and shares its concerns.
 Version 8 is intentionally application-defined.
-Starting with version 7 keeps the proposal focused while the `Version` struct provides the foundation to add others incrementally.
+Starting with version 7 keeps the proposal focused.